-Step Role Description Opportunity for Public Input 1 Oregon Safe Routes to School Advisory Committee (SRAC) Criteria selection for project prioritization: The SRAC meets to determine the focus area and priorities for the current round of funding.
-SRAC meetings have an opportunity for public comment.
-2 Oregon Bicycle and Pedestrian Advisory Committee (OBPAC) and Oregon Transportation Safety Committee (OTSC) Criteria review: OBPAC and OTSC will be consulted on focus areas and priority criteria prior to each selection cycle.
-OBPAC and OTSC meetings have an opportunity for public comment 3 Oregon Transportation Commission (OTC) Scoring matrix: The OTC reviews and approves the scoring matrix.
-OTC meetings have an opportunity for public comment
+Step Role Description Opportunity for Public Input 1 Oregon Safe Routes to School Criteria selection for project SRAC meetings have an Advisory Committee (SRAC) prioritization: The SRAC meets to opportunity for public determine the focus area and priorities comment. for the current round of funding.
+2 Oregon Bicycle and Criteria review: OBPAC and OTSC will OBPAC and OTSC meetings Pedestrian Advisory be consulted on focus areas and have an opportunity for Committee (OBPAC) and priority criteria prior to each selection public comment Oregon Transportation Safety cycle.
+Committee (OTSC) 3 Oregon Safe Routes to School Scoring matrix: The SRAC reviews and SRAC meetings have an Advisory Committee (SRAC) approves the scoring matrix. opportunity for public comment

-For the 2019-2020 cycle, the Safe Routes to School Rulemaking Advisory Committee determined the below criteria for project selection.
+For the 2023-24 cycle, the Safe Routes to School Rulemaking Advisory Committee determined the below criteria for project selection.
 Project ranking will be determined by points and scoring criteria listed in Appendix B.

-Priority Criteria Description Level High FOCUS AREA: Title I Schools (schools where 40% or more students are eligible for free/reduced lunch).
-If the primarily affected school has 98% students eligible for free and reduced lunch, it will be more competitive than a school with 40%.
-Slight priority is given to schools with above the state average of students of color, chronic absenteeism, and the rate of English learners.
-Safety Risk Factors Higher speed, number of crossing lanes and crossing distance, average annual daily traffic, and history of school related crashes will be more competitive.
+Priority Level Criteria Description (schools where 40% or more students are low income). income, it will be more competitive to priority is given to schools with above If the primarily affected school has 98% students that are low income, it will be more competitive than a school with 40%.
+Slight priority is given to schools with above the state average of students of color, chronic absenteeism, students with disabilities, and the rate of English learners.
+Crash Risk Factors Higher speed, number of crossing lanes and crossing distance, average annual daily traffic, and history of school related crashes will be more competitive.
 Elementary/Middle schools Schools that serve any grades kindergarten through eighth grade will be more competitive than schools that do not serve any of those grades.
 Readiness A project that has completed or does not need right of way acquisition, utilities relocation, storm water mitigation, public process, environmental consideration mitigation, and design will be more competitive.
-Low Proximity to School A project that is located .25 miles from the primarily affected school will be more competitive that a project location .5 miles away.
+Low Relationship to School A project that is located .25 miles from the primarily affected school will be more competitive that a project location .5 miles away.
+The project will also be slightly prioritized if it is within the school attendance boundary or affects a location where students have access to supplemental bussing (hazard bussing).

 Program Targets: The Safe Routes to School Advisory Committee will review the staff scoring of each project and then determine which projects to recommend for funding.
 The Safe Routes to School Advisory Committee will take into consideration "targets" that allow for the equitable distribution of funds.
-The Safe Routes to School Advisory Committee will ensure that a balance of selected projects are located within and outside of Metropolitan Planning Organizations/Areas and ensure that a balance of selected projects serve students at Title I schools, defined as schools where 40% or more students are eligible for free and reduced lunch program.
+The Safe Routes to School Advisory Committee will ensure that a balance of selected projects are located within and outside of Metropolitan Planning Organizations/Areas and ensure that a balance of selected projects serve students at Title I schools, defined as schools where 40% or more students are low income.
 More information about the role of the Safe Routes to School Advisory Committee is included in the below chart outlining the steps in decision making and the required roles of entities.